 - Which direction does the storm come from?

 - How long does it take to get to you?
 How long does it last?

-Use a stopwatch to check the time between seeing lightning and hearing thunder.
+Employ a stopwatch to check the time between seeing lightning and hearing thunder.
 (Do this from a safe space inside.)
 For every five seconds, the storm is about a mile away.

 Use dark paper and white, yellow, silver or pale blue paint to create a lightning storm on the page.
 Lightning can take different shapes.
 Observe safely from indoors and show what you see in your art.
 Then try creating a series of drawings or paintings that shows the changes you observed in the sky and clouds before, during and after the storm.
 Keep track of your STEAM projects for summer and their results, you can then share them with your teachers and friends when you go back to school.

 Summer Reading Suggestions

 - “Flash, Crash, Rumble, and Roll” by Franklyn M. Branley explains how thunderstorms form and shares fun facts about these powerful weather systems.

 - “Thunder Cake” by Patricia Polacco is the story of a young girl frightened by summer thunderstorms and how she overcame her fear with the help of her grandmother.
 Try making your own thunder cake with the recipe included in the book!

 - “ Geisert details this weather phenomenon through detailed illustrations.